MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ## Provide feedback

 Your feedback while using Microsoft Edge for Business is valuable and it helps us improve the product!

-Please provide feedback at [http://microsoftedgeinsider.com/](http://microsoftedgeinsider.com/).
+For feedback about enterprise personal browser policy or any of the other Microsoft Edge for Business features, you can press alt + shift + I in the browser to open the **Send feedback** dialog where you can share your thoughts.
+You can also leave feedback in our [TechCommunity forum](https://techcommunity.microsoft.com/t5/enterprise/bd-p/EdgeInsiderEnterprise).

 ## Frequently Asked Questions